buhman/scu-dsp-asm/README.rst

 DMA "add mode" and bytes
 ------------------------

-All of the documentation you have read is invalid; this is the correct relationship between DMA "add mode" mnemonics.
-The right columns represent the the increment added an offset of RA0/WA0 after each bus transfer:
+All of the SEGA-authored documentation on this topic is invalid.
+The the correct relationship between DMA "add mode" mnemonics and bus address offsets is shown below.
+The right columns represent the increment added to the bus address after each bus transfer:

 .. list-table::
    :header-rows: 1